-LPBW: Jacob Roloff, Girlfriend Spend Saturday Morning With Mom Amy, Fans Go Crazy Over His Hair
+‘LPBW’: Jacob Roloff, Girlfriend Spend Saturday Morning With Mom Amy, Fans Go Crazy Over His Hair

 Amy and other members of the Roloff family have been posting a lot more photos of Jacob lately.
 The frequent sightings have led some people to speculate that Jacob is coming back to Little People, Big World, with Izzy in tow.

-There have been no official announcements from TLC or anyone from the Roloff clan that Jacob is back in the show.
+There have been no official announcements from TLC or anyone from the Roloff clan that Jacob is back on the show.
 For now, fans of Jacob will have to make do with the social media posts and updates from Amy and the rest.

 [Featured Image by Amy Roloff/Instagram]